Sikh state: Formation of the Sikh Confederacy

 The Mughal Empire in the early 18th century was one of decline due to a vartiety of factors, such as Persian and Afghan invasions.
 Bands of Sikh warriors, excited by the Khalsa ideals of sovereignty and Banda's temporary success, were active during this time, which has been labelled as a "heroic age" of the Sikhs.
 These Sikh bands were engaged in-warfare against their enemy, the Mughals, and eventually managed to conquer territory of their own.
 According to C. A. Bayly, the Sikhs were a social-movement akin to the Marathas, whom became empowered through their absorption of the "pioneer peasant castes, miscellaneous military adventurers, and groups on the fringe of settled agriculture".
 By the 18th century, groups of Sikhs had coalesced into bands known as jathas, which were based upon various personal, regional, and kinship-ties.
 The jathas themselves were eventually fused further to form a larger grouping: misls.
 The misls extended protection over tracts of lands in the central Punjab (doabs and bars) in-exchange for a payment in the form of sharing produce from the land being protected.
+The Sikhs began to construct mud-forts, known as garhis, as they began to conquer territory and establish their rule in the 18th century, such as by the Phulkians at Patiala, Nabha, and Jind.
+The later Sikh Empire also had a number of forts.

 After the execution of Banda Singh Bahadur after Mughal military victories against the Sikhs, the Sikh rebellion went underground, with the Sikhs adhering to the concept of Raj Karega Khalsa ("the Khalsa shall rule") to maintain their aspirations for sovereignty.
 Between the period of 1726–1733, Zakaria Khan, the Mughal viceroy of Lahore province, enacted a genocidal policy against the Sikhs.
 After the oppressive anti-Sikh government policy failed to get rid of the Sikh threat, the Mughal government decided to try pacifying the Sikhs by granting them an official jagir (estate) grant.
 Upon Sikh request, a Nawab title was offered to the Sikhs, which was bestowed upon Kapur Singh in 1733 (since Darbara Singh had rejected it), alongside a khilat and bag of gold.
 In 1734, Nawab Kapur Singh divided the Sikh congregation into two groups: the Taruna Dal and the Buddha Dal.
 Each of these Dals ("armies") were further sub-divided into five groups (with Kapur Singh's own grouping being the additional).
 After a short period of peace between the Mughals and Sikhs, differences between them started to grow again due to the restless and provocative antics of the Taruna Dal, and the Nawab-ship that was bestowed upon the Sikhs earlier by the Mughal Empire was revoked and the jagir was confiscated in 1735.
 Thus, the former anti-Sikh genocidal policies of the Mughals was put in-place again and the Sikhs once again had to disperse to places of safe haven, such as the Lakhi Jungle.